dharmax/field-assist/README.md

 of all the values.
 Pretty useful.

 # example
 See full example in a single web-page under the example directory.
-Needs
+You can run it from the main project folder: ``npx http-server .`` and just open ``example`` folder from the browser.

-Or you can check out the [Live Demo](https://stackblitz.com/edit/field-assist-demo?file=index.ts) of it.
+...Or you can check out the [Live Demo](https://stackblitz.com/edit/field-assist-demo?file=index.ts) of it.